a1anw0ng/allersafe/backend/allergen_detector/prompt_call3_final_analysis.md

   ]
 }}

+**CRITICAL REQUIREMENTS:**
+1. The "severity" field MUST exactly match the "Safety Status" in the warnings text:
+   - If warnings says "Safety Status: Safe" → severity MUST be "Safe"
+   - If warnings says "Safety Status: Caution" → severity MUST be "Caution"
+   - If warnings says "Safety Status: Dangerous" → severity MUST be "Dangerous"

+2. If severity is "Safe", allergens_detected MUST be an empty array []

-**IMPORTANT:** Do NOT include any instructional notes or formatting reminders in the warnings field.
+3. Do NOT include any instructional notes or formatting reminders in the warnings field.
 Only include the actual analysis content as specified in the format above.

 ## Common Hidden Allergens Reference:
 - **Dairy**: Casein, whey, lactose, milk powder, butter, cream